jiechen2358/FaceAging-by-cycleGAN/README.md

 ## Dataset
 1. [**IMDB-WIKI-500k+ face images with age and gender labels**](https://data.vision.ee.ethz.ch/cvl/rrothe/imdb-wiki/) - contains 500k+ images of celebrities from IMDb and Wikipedia.
 The metadata of this dataset contains the date of birth of the person portrayed in the image and the date of which the image was taken.
-2. [**CelebFaces Atributes (CeleA)**](https://data.vision.ee.ethz.ch/cvl/rrothe/imdb-wiki/) - contains 200k+ images of celebrities from IMDb.
-The metadata of it contains an attribute called “young”, and there are 46k+ images has the value “-1” for this attribute.
+2. [**Cross-Age Celebrity Dataset (CACD)**](http://bcsiriuschen.github.io/CARC/) - contains 163k+ images of 2,000 celebrities.
+"The images are collected from search engines using celebrity name and year (2004-2013) as keywords.
+We can therefore estimate the ages of the celebrities on the images by simply subtract the birth year from the year of which the photo was taken."

 ## Modeling and Implementation
 We picked the [**CycleGAN**](https://junyanz.github.io/CycleGAN/) model because we think it can solve two major problems we face: